Your Social Security number and your parents’ numbers (if you are a dependent student).

 What should I do if I am selected for verification?

-We should receive your ISIR within about two weeks after submitting the FAFSA, provided that:
+We should receive your ISIR about two weeks after you submit your FAFSA.
+However:

 If your FAFSA results are selected for verification, you are required to submit additional documentation to verify the accuracy of the information you initially provided on your FAFSA.
-This means submitting an IRS Tax Transcript for your previous year’s federal tax return, which can be requested free of charge from the IRS.
+This means submitting a federal tax return transcript for the previous year, which can be requested free of charge from the IRS.

 In the case of an independent student, a copy of only the student’s (and spouse’s, if applicable) federal tax transcript is needed.
 For a dependent student, a copy of both the student’s and parent(s)’ federal income tax returns must be submitted.
-If either a student or parent will not file a federal tax return, then a statement certifying both that a tax return will not be filed, and also declaring other sources of income, must be completed and returned in lieu of the tax return.
-Verification documents may also include forms completed to verify household size, number in college, child support received and other forms of non-taxable income.
+If either a student or parent will not file a federal tax return, then a statement certifying that a tax return will not be filed and declaring other sources of income must be completed and returned in lieu of the tax return.
+Verification documents may also include forms completed to verify household size, number of household members currently in college, child support received and other forms of non-taxable income.

-If the documentation provided results in changes made to your original responses to the FAFSA, it may require that your ISIR be re-filed electronically.
+If the documentation provided results in changes being made to your original responses to the FAFSA, it may require that your ISIR be re-filed electronically.
 If this is the case, our office will process this re-filing automatically.
-While you do not need to do anything, this process may cause a delay in the eventual finalization of your aid offer since we will have to await the federal processor re-processing such changes.
+While you do not need to do anything, this process may cause a delay in the eventual finalization of your aid offer since we will have to wait for the changes to be re-processed by the federal processor.

 Why was my FAFSA selected for verification?

 Verification is triggered by certain kinds of information reported on the FAFSA.
-It may be because your income seems unusually low considering the number in your household, or it could be because your assets are now considerably different from your previous year’s application, or it could be because the number in your household attending college seems a bit excessive.
+It may be because your income seems unusually low considering the number of people in your household, your assets are now considerably different from your previous year’s application or the number of people in your household attending college seems a bit excessive.

 Why do I need to accept the loans in my award?

 In order for your financial aid to be processed, you must notify the Financial Aid Office of which awards you would like to accept.
 The Financial Aid Office will award you the maximum amount of aid you may qualify for; however, you may not require the full financial aid package.
-In order to ensure your receive the right amount of financial aid you would like to use, you must communicate with your financial aid counselor which types of aid and the full or partial amount you would like to accept.
+In order to ensure your receive the amount of financial aid you would like to use, you must communicate to your financial aid counselor which types of aid and in what amount you would like to accept.

 Please note that you must accept your financial aid every year, as your financial aid package and need may vary.